pirak/firebot-gambling-script/README.md

 2. Add the `gamblingScript.js` as Startup Script in the advanced settings.

-2. Create a counter that is used to store the jackpot.
+3. Create a counter that is used to store the jackpot.

-3. Create a command.
+4. Create a command.
 The trigger can be anything you want.

     ![Command Setup Overview](setup_images/command_setup_overview.png)

-4. (Optional) add a subcommand that prints the current amount of points in the jackpot to chat.
+5. (Optional) add a subcommand that prints the current amount of points in the jackpot to chat.

     ![Command Setup Jackpot](setup_images/command_setup_jackpot.png)

-5. Use the fallback command to execute the ‘Custom Gambling’ Effect.
+6. If you used a subcommand in the previous step, use the fallback command to execute the ‘Custom Gambling’ Effect.
+    Otherwise, add the ‘Custom Gambling’ as a regular effect under ‘Base Effects‘.

     ![Command Setup Script](setup_images/command_setup_script.png)

-6. Adapt the parameters and messages the bot sends for different events as you like.
+7. Adapt the parameters and messages the bot sends for different events as you like.
     Regular substitution of variables starting with `$` works as usual.
     Additionally, the script replaces other values as well:
     - `%roll`: the dice roll the script generated to determine how many points